 - the globe (eyeball)

-- the accessory structures (or adnexal structures) including the tear glands and eyelid.
+- the accessory structures (or adnexal structures).
+These protect and support the working of the eye such as the tear glands and eyelids.

 The eyeball is filled with a jelly-like substance called vitreous humour.
 It has a lens at the front.
-The lens is covered by the coloured part of the eye, called the iris.
+In front of the lens is the coloured part of the eye, called the iris.